-- 15. The calculation of the price diversion ratio for those who paid for a ticket on the day of visit is as follows, based on questions D2 and D3 of the survey.
+- 13. As mentioned above, the CC survey has been designed to minimize issues about the diversion questions by framing questions around respondents' last visit to the cinema of interest, asking both price rise and closure diversion questions and asking different diversion questions of those who have free admission on the day of visit under a subscription scheme. - 14.
+All responses are weighted by the number of visits in the last six months to the cinema on whose mailing list the respondent appeared.
+For example, a respondent from the Picturehouse Cambridge mailing list who had visited that cinema four times in the last six months would receive four times the weight of a respondent from the same mailing list who had only visited the cinema once. - 15.
+The calculation of the price diversion ratio for those who paid for a ticket on the day of visit is as follows, based on questions D2 and D3 of the survey.
 In response to a 5 per cent price rise, respondents provided one of following responses: - (a) Still have seen the film at the same cinema. - (b) Chosen not to go to the cinema at all. - (c) Don't know (these are ignored in the calculations, effectively redistributing answers among (a), (b) and (d)). - (d) Gone to another cinema to see this or another film, subdivided into: - (i) same fascia cinema; - (ii) merging fascia cinema; - (iii) another third party cinema; and - (iv) don't know which cinema. - 16.
-The first step in the price diversion calculation is to apportion those who did not know which cinema they would have diverted to, (d)(iv), across the categories of those who did-(d)(i), (d)(ii) and (d)(iii).
-The price diversion ratio is then calculated as diversion to merging fascia divided by all lost visits, ie (d)(ii) / ((b) + (d)(ii) + (d)(iii)), the proportion of lost visits that are recovered post-merger. - 17.
+The first step in the price diversion calculation is to apportion those who did not know which cinema they would have diverted to, (d)(iv), across the categories of those who did-(d)(i), (d)(i) and (d)(ii).
+The price diversion ratio is then calculated as diversion to merging fascia divided by all lost visits, ie (d)(ii) / ((b) + (d)(ii) + (d)(ii))), the proportion of lost visits that are recovered post-merger. - 17.
 The forced diversion ratio is calculated using the same principles from questions D6 and D7 of the survey.
-The only difference is that respondents were not offered options (a) and (d)(i). - 18.
-Diversion ratios were not calculated separately for respondents who have free admission on the day of visit under a subscription scheme.
-The only usable results from this part of the survey are from those respondents who stated that they would switch their membership to another cinema chain's scheme.
-These were used to supplement the main diversion ratio and we have labelled the results the 'augmented' diversion ratios.
-The numbers of respondents switching to another membership are low, so the impact on ratios is small.
+The only difference is that respondents were not offered options (a) and (d)(i).